LOUPE-PIT/back-end/README.md

 ## Installation of the project
 This project can be run locally in visual studio 2022.
 To setup the project in Visual Studio 2022:
-* Clone the repository to your device
+1. Clone the repository to your device
-*	Start Visual Studio 2022
+2. Start Visual Studio 2022
-*	Select open a project or solution
+3. Select open a project or solution
-*	Browse to the repository and select the .sln file in LOUPE_Backend
+4. Browse to the repository and select the .sln file in LOUPE_Backend
-*	– The project will be loaded in, before building the project be sure to run the test project first.
+5.	– The project will be loaded in, before building the project be sure to run the test project first.
 This can be done by right clicking servicename.Microservice.Test.csproj and selecting run tests.
-*	Once all the tests have been completed and verified, select the projects you want to run by setting the startup projects in the solution and run the application.
+6. Once all the tests have been completed and verified, select the projects you want to run by setting the startup projects in the solution and run the application.

 After this set-up the main part of the application is set-up, to fully use the application and its features messaging, service related databases and the ftp server need to be set up.

-MESSAGING
+### Messaging
-FTP SERVER
+### FTP Server
-MSSQL DATABASE
+### MsSQL Database

 ## How to use the project
 Because this project makes use of the microservice architecture the project is split into several components/services.